Disability Employment Resources

 - Accessibility Map - The U.Va.
 Accessibility Map provides an interactive way to explore the University.
 The map highlights accessible building entrances, disabled parking locations, wheelchair accessible routes, and identifies areas that are partially accessible.

-- LNEC - The Learning Needs and Evaluation Center is a part of the Elson Student Health Center.
-This office provides direct services to students who need accommodations in the learning environment, but they also provide information for faculty and staff around how to make the curriculum and web sites accessible.
-The center also provides consultation services for faculty working with students requesting an accommodation.
+- SDAC - The Student Disability Access Center is part of the Elson Student Health Center.
+This office provided direct services to students who need accommodations in the learning environment, but they also provide information for faculty and staff around how to make the curriculum and web sites accessible.
+The Center also provides consultations services for faculty working with students requesting an accommodation.

 - FEAP - The Faculty and Employee Assistance Program is a great resources for supervisors and employees.
 They can provide consultation and training on how to support persons with a disability as well as provide counseling services for all employees.